 The causes of Social Anxiety Disorder aren’t entirely understood but are believed to be caused by a combination of environmental (childhood maltreatment) factors and genetics.
 Negative experiences such as bullying, family conflict, and sexual abuse can bring on the disorder.
 Chemical abnormalities including a serotonin imbalance can contribute, and an overactive amygdala, the area of the brain that controls our fear response and thoughts of anxiety, can also be a cause.

 Phobia is a type of anxiety disorder that’s defined by having an excessive and irrational, persistent fear reaction over a situation or object.
 If you have a phobia, you can panic when you encounter the source of your fear.
 The fear and anxiety are out of proportion to the actual danger posed by the feared situation or object.
 Common phobias include crowds, spiders, snakes, bridges, open water, flying, or blood.

 Brain functional imaging and research has shown that people with phobias have an increased activity of their amygdala when exposed to phobia stimuli or triggers.
-People challenged with anxiety disorders like phobia, have issues regulating their serotonin levels in their brains.
+People challenged with phobias have issues regulating their serotonin levels in their brains.